meokullu/CalculateETA/README.md

 CalcETAUnsafe(uint? index, uint? totalIndex, TimeSpan? timeSpan)
 ```

-Returns null if any of parameter is zero or returns estimated left time in milliseconds (double?)
+Returns null if any of parameter is null or returns estimated left time in milliseconds (double?)

 * int?/uint? index: Current index of loop.
 Index must not be zero.